carlosfrias/bootstrap-cloudshell-project/tutorial.md

 ## Bootstrap a GCP Project using this project manager

-The purpose of this tutorial is to enable you to get stated quickly managing a GCP project.
-The steps needed include:
+This Cloud Shell instance will allow you to provision and de-provision a GCP project.
+You would provide the project name and credentials and execute the build.
+The steps provided below would allow you to capture the downloaded service account credential files and any org policies that have been applied.
+This project manager uses the gcloud cli.

+The steps you would need to complete would be

 1. Configure your credentials.
 2. Set your project name.